Jiří Beránek: Life

 He was a founding member of the Free Association 12/15, Late But Still and the New Group.
-Immediately after the fall of communism, Jiří Beránek participated in the exhibition Inoffiziell Kunst der ČSSR 1968-89 in Regensburg (1990), in 1990 in a generous project of 40 Czechoslovak artists in Paris with his installation Resurrection and in the exhibition Czech Art in the Velvet Revolution in New York.
+Immediately after the fall of communism, Jiří Beránek participated in the exhibition Inoffiziell Kunst der ČSSR 1968–89 in Regensburg (1990), in 1990 in a generous project of 40 Czechoslovak artists in Paris with his installation Resurrection and in the exhibition Czech Art in the Velvet Revolution in New York City.
 The first domestic group exhibitions of Jiří Beránek's work were held in the 1990s by the Art Gallery in Karlovy Vary and the castle in Jindřichův Hradec.
 In 1991 he received a creative scholarship from the Pollock-Krasner Foundation and during the 1990s he stayed twice in the United States and exhibited in Finland, Norway, Sweden, Denmark, Switzerland and the Netherlands.
 From 1993 he worked as a teacher at the Academy of Arts, Architecture and Design in Prague, and after his habilitation (1996) as the head of the newly founded sculpture studio Sculpture II, which he led until 2008.
 In 2001 he was appointed professor at the Academy of Arts, Architecture and Design in Prague.
 Since 2007, he has worked at the Ladislav Sutnar Faculty of Design and Art at the University of West Bohemia in Plzeň, where he founded the sculpture studio.

 Jiří Beránek lived and worked in Prague-Koloděje and at the University of West Bohemia in Plzeň.
 He died on 26 January 2021 after a short and severe illness.